 Now it’s time to build the walls.
 We’ll go over each wall in a separate step because they are all different.

 Whether you’re framing a big house or a small shed, each wall consists of three basic things.
 The wall should have a top plate, a bottom plate, and studs.

-Take one 12 foot long 2×4 and place it on the floor to be used as a bottom plate and another 12 foot long 2×4 for the top plate.
+Take one 12-foot-long 2×4 and place it on the floor to be used as a bottom plate and another 12-foot-long 2×4 for the top plate.
 The bottom and top plates need to be joined together with studs that are 72” in length.
 Each stud needs to be spaced 24 o.c. (on-center = from center of stud to center).
 You could use nails or screws to attach studs to the top and bottom plates.
-Then take additional 12 foot long 2×4 boards and attach it to the top plate.
+Then take additional 12-foot-long 2×4 boards and attach them to the top plate.
 So the top plate should have double 2x4s on top.
 Once the wall is complete, raise it up and place it on the right side edge of the floor.
 Secure it with screws to the floor.

 Step 6 – Assemble the Left Side Wall

 Building the left side wall is very similar to the right wall but with additional framing around the windows.